 Now, there are certain species, such as red eared sliders, that tend to handle being held a little bit better than others, but that doesn’t mean that you should allow people to handle and pick up your turtle every day.
 Just be aware that this experience is often frightening and stressful for them.

-Overall, if you can avoid these 5 mistakes, your turtle will certainly have a better chance to live a healthy, productive and enjoyable life!
+Overall, if you can avoid these 5 biggest mistakes pet turtle owners make, your turtle will certainly have a better chance to live a healthy, productive and enjoyable life!